Cambodian Uprising (1840–1841): Uprising of Oknha Chakrey Nong

-On 11 September 1840, Oknha Reachdechea Nong and Oknha Norea Thuppedey Mouk gathered 4,000 able-bodied Khmer men in the southern vicinity of Phnom Penh and took position at Kien Svay, just fifteen kilometers to the southeast of Phnom Penh on the Mekong, where they were joined by Oknha Thommeadecho Meas the Sdach Tranh governor of Ba Phnum.
+On 11 September 1840, Oknha Reachdechea Nong and Oknha Norea Thuppedey Mouk gathered 4,000 able-bodied Khmer men in the southern vicinity of Phnom Penh and took position at Kien Svay, just fifteen kilometers to the southeast of Phnom Penh on the Mekong, where they were joined by Oknha Thommeadecho Meas (Ba Mạt) the Sdach Tranh governor of Ba Phnum.
 Oknha Reachdechea Nong then declared himself a Chakrey Minister of War and Oknha Norea Thuppedey declared himself Kralahom Minister of Navy, without any affirmation from Cambodian royalty.
-The self-proclaimed Oknha Chakrey Nong emerged powerful, said to take control over all area to the east of Phnom Penh.
+The self-proclaimed Oknha Chakrey Nong (An Hồng) emerged powerful, said to take control over all area to the east of Phnom Penh.
 At his instigation, the Khmer people generally arose and insurrected to lynch and kill the Vietnamese immigrants in the whole Eastern Cambodia, causing an exodus of Vietnamese people to take refuge in Định Tường province in Mỹ Tho.

 Next day, on September 12, Oknha Chakrey Nong sent letters to Oknha Outey Thireach Hing of Samraong Tong and Oknha Vongsa Anchit Mey of Bati, who had arisen to the west of Phnom Penh, urging them to cooperate in a joint attack on the Trấn Tây citadel.
 However, Oknha Hing and Oknha Mey disagreed, saying that they should not attack the citadel in wet season with high water levels and they should wait for the dry season.
 The Vietnamese, however, did not wait for the dry season.
 On 29 September 1840, Trương Minh Giảng sent Oknha Veang Tom, the pro-Vietnamese Cambodian Minister of Palace Affairs, to lead the Cambodian–Vietnamese forces of 2,500 men and 70 war vessels to attack Oknha Chakrey Nong and his clique at Kien Svay.
 Oknha Chakrey Nong prevailed in the Battle of Kien Svay, repelling Oknha Veang Tom back to Phnom Penh.